Skip to content

 Creating .env from .env.example...

-Detected mysql — applying lerd connection values
+Detected mysql: applying lerd connection values

-Detected redis — applying lerd connection values
+Detected redis: applying lerd connection values

-Detected mailpit — applying lerd connection values
+From .lerd.yaml mailpit: applying lerd connection values

 Setting APP_URL=http://my-app.test